ovh/docs/pages/web/hosting/create_your_personal_webpage/guide.en-gb.md

 ## Objective

-Find out how to create the first page of a website on a Start 10M hosting plan, available for free with every domain name purchase from OVHcloud.
+Find out how to create the first page of a website on a 100M free hosting plan, available for free with every domain name purchase from OVHcloud.

 > [!warning]